Boulder 4th of July Events, Activities & Guide

 Boulder Symphony

-Bring a blanket and low chairs.
-The lawn fills up but rarely feels uncomfortable.
-Of everything happening on July 4th weekend, this is the event that tends to stick with people the most.
+Of everything happening on the Boulder 4th of July weekend, this is the one that tends to stick with people the most.

-Time: 7–8pm on July 4th Location: Boulder Bandshell, Central Park, Downtown Boulder
+• Location: Boulder Bandshell, Central Park, Downtown Boulder

-Where to Watch Fireworks Near Boulder
+Where Can You Watch Fireworks Near Boulder on July 4th?

 firework near boulder